lierdakil/pandoc-crossref/README.md

 ```

 Reference syntax heavily relies on citation syntax.
 Basic reference is created by writing `@`, then basically desired label with prefix.
 It is also possible to reference a group of objects *of the same type*, by putting them into brackets with `;` as separator.
 Sequential reference numbers will be shortened, e.g. `1,2,3` will be shortened to `1-3`.

+### Lists

+It's possible to use raw latex commands `\listoffigures` and `\listoftables`, which will produce ordered list of figure/table titles, in order of appearance in document.

 ## Usage